Rockies vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In four games over the last 10 matchups when favored by oddsmakers, the Rockies have a record of 1-3.
+- In six games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-5.

-- The Rockies and their opponents have combined to hit the over six times in their last 10 games with a total.

 Rockies Betting Records & Stats

-- The Rockies have gone 2-3 in games they were listed as the moneyline favorite (winning 40% of those games).
+- The Rockies have come away with three wins in the 12 contests they have been listed as the underdogs in this season.

-- Colorado has a 2-3 record (winning 40% of its games) when playing as moneyline favorites of -110 or shorter.
+- Colorado has a record of 3-9 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.

-- Based on this game's moneyline, the Rockies have an implied win probability of 52.4%.
+- The Rockies have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- Colorado has combined with opponents to go over the total nine times this season for a 9-8-0 record against the over/under.
+- Colorado and its opponents have gone over the total this season in nine of its 18 opportunities.

-- The Rockies have had a spread set for only one contest this season, and they covered.
+- The Rockies have played just one game with a spread this season and covered in that contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.